muhai-project/mira/README.md

 ### Usage

 ```
-python semantify.py --paper_file paper_file.txt --api_key "api_key" --shacl_file shacl_file.ttl --output graph.ttl --max 100
+python semantify.py --paper_file paper_file.txt --api_key "api_key" --output graph.ttl --max 100
+python validate.py --shacl_file shacl_file.ttl --validation_output validation_results.ttl

 ```

-the location of the input file, the openAI api key, and the output file are required arguments.
-The shacl_file and max are optional.
-The max argument decides the number of papers that are processed by the script.
+The location of the input file, the openAI api key, and the output file are required arguments.
+Max is optional and indicates how many papers to process.

-## Contributing

 ## License

+This project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Acknowledgments
+This work was funded by the European MUHAI project (Horizon 2020 research and innovation program) under grant agreement number 951846.
+We thank Tobias Kuhn and Inès Blin for the insightful discussions that contributed to this work.

 ---